Aggie01/School_District_Analysis/README.md

 - Overall district summary
 - School summary (THS)
 - Impact or lack of it of replacing the ninth graders' math and reading scores at THS based on:
-        - overall THS performance vs otehr schools
+  - overall THS performance vs other schools
   - math & reading scores by grade
   - school spending
   - scores by school size
   - scores by school type